kt3k/kt3k/README.txt

 My name is Yoshiya Hinosawa.
-I'm a web developer in 🇯🇵 for about 10 years.
-I'm currently a partner of @seqsense, a robot 🤖 startup in :jp:.
+I've been a web engineer in 🇯🇵 for about 10 years.
+I specialize in frontend development.

 I'm a Deno 🦕 enthusiast in my spare time.